 The BBA works to promote bees and beekeeping, and to provide a sense of community and support to Peel Region beekeepers.

-Most of our members belong to the Ontario Beekeepers Association, which governs all of Ontario and in turn is under the Canadian Honey Council (http://www.honeycouncil.ca/).
+Some of our members belong to the Ontario Beekeepers Association, which governs all of Ontario and in turn is under the Canadian Honey Council (http://www.honeycouncil.ca/).
 We are a local association (based loosely on county boundaries) listed by the OBA but we do not pretend we speak for all beekeepers in Peel Region.
 We are proud to have 25 sister associations in Ontario and hope to see more in the future.